 I didn’t have anywhere else to be that day, so I told her I’d be happy to.
-She explained to me that she had two barrel horses, and whenever she would ride either one of them, they would start acting up and fight her to get back to the other horse.
+She explained to me that she had two barrel horses, and whenever she would ride either one of them, they would go nuts and fight her to get back to the other horse.

 Eventually the horse decided he’d had enough of that, turned his nose, and began walking away from the horse Amber was holding (he made a change).

 What Do You Think I Did At This Point?

 I immediately stopped all of the pressure.
 I let the horse just chill and relax.